pseudomuto/routesjs-rails/README.md

 # Generating Routes

-If you want to create a routes file manually, you can run `bundle exec routesjs:generate` which will show you a JSON version of your routes.
+If you want to create a routes file manually, you can run `bundle exec rake routesjs:generate` which will generate the full output of the routejs-rails javascript file (including your routes at the bottom).

 You can save this output to a file, or use it to inspect the generated result if necessary.